December 2022

 Dear graduates and special friends of MU Family Medicine,

-“If we build it, they will come” certainly reflects our experience with family medicine in mid-Missouri.
+“If we build it, they will come” continues to reflect our experience with family medicine in mid-Missouri.
+Our community, our region, our state and our nation need more family doctors.

 Best regards,